Extension of the iterated perturbation theory at arbitrary fillings to nonequilibrium steady states: Occupations

 In order to complete our analysis of the nonequilibrium setups discussed in Sec.~\ref{sec:neq_benchmarks}, we present here the impurity occupation and double occupancy as functions of the applied bias voltage for the interaction strengths and temperatures considered in Fig.~\ref{fig:fig3}.

 Figure~\ref{fig:fig5} shows the impurity occupation for $U=4\Gamma$ in panels (a) and (b), for $U=6\Gamma$ in panels (c) and (d), and for $U=8\Gamma$ in panels (e) and (f).
 As in Fig.~\ref{fig:fig3}, the left panels correspond to low temperature, while the right panels show the high-temperature results.

-For the weakest interaction, $U=4\Gamma$, shown in Fig.~\ref{fig:fig5}(a) and (b), the agreement between nonequilibrium KK-IPT and AMEA is very good for all onsite energies, and is particularly good at high temperature.
-For intermediate and strong interactions, $U=6\Gamma$ and $U=8\Gamma$, the agreement becomes less accurate, especially at large bias voltages.
+For the weakest interaction, $U=4\Gamma$, shown in Fig.~\ref{fig:fig5}(a) and (b), the agreement between nonequilibrium KK-IPT and AMEA is very good for all fillings, and is particularly good at high temperature.
+For intermediate and strong interactions, $U=6\Gamma$ and $U=8\Gamma$, the agreement tends to worsen, especially at large bias voltages.
 In all cases, the largest deviations between the two methods occur for the parameter set furthest from half filling, most notably at intermediate and strong coupling, see Fig.~\ref{fig:fig5}(c)-(f).
 A common trend in all setups is that, at large bias voltage $\Phi$, the occupation of the case furthest from half filling increases, whereas the one closer to half filling remains approximately constant.

-The double occupancy exhibits a very similar behavior, see Fig.~\ref{fig:fig6}.
-In particular, even though the expression for $n_{\text{d}}$ in Eq.~\eqref{eq:double_occupancy} is approximate, the agreement between nonequilibrium KK-IPT and AMEA is quite good overall for $U=4\Gamma$, see Fig.~\ref{fig:fig6}(a) and (b), while it worsens very quickly with larger values of the interaction $U$ and especially at low temperature, as seen in Fig.~\ref{fig:fig6}(c)-(f).
-In contrast to the particle number shown in Fig.~\ref{fig:fig5}, the double occupancy shows a tendency to increase for large values of the applied bias $\Phi$ in both approaches, which notably corresponds with the region where the discrepancies between the two methods are the smallest.